 Fortunately, a victim-led campaign for justice has prompted the New South Wales Government to announce that it will reassess claims that have been affected by this transition.

 “If your case has fallen through the cracks in the transition to the new Victims Support Scheme, we may be able to help you with a victims compensation reassessment”

 How did this happen?

-A 2013 review of the NSW Victims Compensation Scheme found that victims’ needs were not being met in a timely fashion, and that the scheme was too costly for the government to fund in the long-term.
+A 2013 review of the New South Wales Victims Compensation Scheme found that victims’ needs were not being met in a timely fashion and that the scheme was too costly for the government to fund in the long-term.

 In May 2013, a new scheme was introduced, the Victims Support Scheme, that promised to provide victims with support more quickly.
 But there was a catch – the payments would be much lower than under the previous scheme.